How to Make Mason Jar Cookies with Video

 - Mix a batch of royal icing.

 - Thin the blue icing to a 15 Second Consistency.
-One super tiny drop will make a beautiful Mason jar color.
+One super tiny drop will make a beautiful Mason jar color so be careful and don’t add too much.

-Once the sky blue icing has had a little time to dry it’s time to add the details.
+Once the sky blue icing has dried it’s time to add the details.

 - Outline the jar like in the picture above.

 - Time to write the word “love” on the jar.
 Don’t stress!
 Take a deep breath and do it.
-Practice on a piece of parchment paper if need be but you can do this.
+Practice on a piece of parchment paper if need be, but you can do this.
 If I can do it, you can do it!
+Remember, you can do it because you’re amazing!

 - Spray the edges of the jar where you piped the lines.